gabssnake/observablehq-docs/docs/learn/learn-getting-data/learn-getting-data.md

 You can switch over to SQL code using the 'Convert to SQL mode' button, which will convert your current query to SQL and keep adding or editing custom SQL code.

-To dive deeper on Data table cell, check out our [official documentation](https://observablehq.com/@observablehq/data-table-cell).
+To dive deeper on Data table cell, check out our [official documentation](/cells/cell-modes/data-table/data-table).

-Next up, learn about how to visualize data with [Observable's Chart cell](https://observablehq.com/@observablehq/learning-observable-data-visualization-with-chart-cell)